Bayswater Synagogue: WWII bombing

 During the Blitz of World War II, the board-room was destroyed by Luftwaffe bombing, with the loss of a portrait gallery of 19th-century communal leaders.
 On the same night (10 May 1941), both London's Great Synagogue and the 1870 Central Synagogue were also destroyed.

+Demolition

+The synagogue was closed and demolished in 1965 as part of the construction of the Westway elevated road.
+The congregation moved to the Lauderdale Road synagogue in Maida Vale.